adapt-it/adapt-it-mobile/_pages/adapting.md

 Placeholders are used when there is a word or phrase in the target language that is *not* in the source language.
 To insert a placeholder, follow these steps:

-1. Click on the source word (or phrase) just after where you need to insert a placeholder.
+1. Tap on the source word (or phrase) just after where you need to insert a placeholder.
-2. Click on the Placeholder button in either the title bar or from the More Actions (...) dropdown menu.
+2. Tap on the Placeholder button in either the title bar or from the More Actions (...) dropdown menu.
 You should see an extra place to the left of your old selection, with an edit field.
 Enter in the word or phrase in the target language.

 ----